Teaching

 See full syllabus.

-• Description: Language is a central part of social life: the language we speak shapes the way we think, allows us to communicate with others, lets us express ideas, beliefs, and attitudes, and enables us to perform actions like orders, apologies, and promises.
+Language is a central part of social life: the language we speak shapes the way we think, allows us to communicate with others, lets us express ideas, beliefs, and attitudes, and enables us to perform actions like orders, apologies, and promises.
 Sometimes we use language cooperatively—to share information or to coordinate action.
-But in other contexts, we use language to insinuate, subordinate, mislead, bullshit, and silence.
+But in other contexts, we use language to insinuate, subordinate, mislead, bullshit, and silence others.
 In this course, we will explore philosophical approaches to theorizing about the different roles language plays in our lives.
-We will survey some key concepts philosophers of language have developed to help us understand how language works and then use these tools to analyze political uses of language.
+We will survey key concepts and frameworks philosophers of language have developed to help us understand how language works and then use these tools to analyze ethical and political uses of language.

 Some of the questions we will examine include: